A country of innovation

 In the 1990s, the Swedish government pushed out a widely developed broadband network and Swedes’ early access to fast internet coupled with subsidised computer-lending programmes helped cultivate a society of early adopters.

 Considering that Swedes represent just 0.13 per cent of the global population, the Nordic nation has a disproportionate amount of influence on global innovation.
-Sweden tops the European Innovation Scoreboard, an index published by the European Commission.
+On several occaions, Sweden has topped the European Innovation Scoreboard, a yearly index published by the European Commission.
 The index assesses the strengths and weaknesses of national innovation systems and helps countries identify areas they should address.

-The World Economic Forum (WEF) ranks Sweden as one of the most competitive countries in the world in its Global Competitiveness Report, with top grades for macroeconomic stability and innovation capability.
+The World Economic Forum (WEF) has ranked Sweden as one of the most competitive countries in the world in its Global Competitiveness Report, with top grades for macroeconomic stability and innovation capability.
 Challenges include relatively high taxes and labour regulations.

 Other potentially negative factors are steep rents and a lack of housing in the bigger cities, which in some cases makes it hard for Stockholm in particular to attract young talent in competition with other European cities.
 High tuition fees for students from outside the European Union may also have a negative effect on Sweden’s attraction.